t-ho/ngx-gravatar/README.md

 # ngx-gravatar

-The gravatar directive for angular 4+.
+The gravatar directive for Angular applications.

 This directive supports two avatar sources: